-7.5.6 HISTORICAL, ARCHITECTURAL, ARCHEOLOGICAL, & CULTURAL RESOURCES
+7.5.6 HISTORICAL, ARCHITECTURAL, ARCHAEOLOGICAL, & CULTURAL RESOURCES

-Section 5.7, Historic, Architectural, Archeological, and Cultural Resources, in Chapter Five, Environmental Consequences, discusses the potential impacts of Alternative C3b (Sponsor's Proposed Project) on historic resources.
+Section 5.7, Historic, Architectural, Archaeological, and Cultural Resources, in Chapter Five, Environmental Consequences, discusses the potential impacts of Alternative C3b (Sponsor's Proposed Project) on historic resources.
 That section discloses that physical impacts to historic resources are limited to the removal of a ramp tower on Building 7 of the former Air Force Plant 85, which is eligible for listing in the National Register of Historic Places.
-This is not considered to be a significant impact because the ramp tower is not essential to the historic nature of the site.
+The FAA has determined that this is an adverse impact to an historic resource, but that it is not considered to be a significant impact because the ramp tower is not essential to the historic nature of the site.

-None of the other past, present, or reasonably foreseeable projects result in, or have the potential to result in impacts to historic structures, archeological sites, or cultural resources.
+None of the other past, present, or reasonably foreseeable projects result in, or have the potential to result in impacts to historic structures, archaeological sites, or cultural resources.
 Therefore, combining the impacts with those of the Sponsor's Proposed Project would not result in additional impacts to historic resources.